guy-lazarof/cyber4s/Amazon-page/README.md

 # amazon-page1

-amazon practice-
-this is my readme file to evreyone where
-123456789
-dfadsf
-123456
+hi! this is a [link](https://github.com/Guy-Lazarof/amazon-page.git) to all the commint that i made (and saved on other repo)